charmoniumQ/execution-description/se4rs/main.md

 ## Semantic web description...

-This language could be implemented as an vocabulary for linked data in the semantic web.
+This language could be implemented as a vocabulary for linked data in the semantic web.
 Linked data is preferrable for these reasons:

 1. Linked data is open to extensions.